oscailte-mc/discipline/spec/proposal.md

 ## 6. Stack / Architecture

-This list only serves as a rough guide to show the layout and architecute of the project.
+This list only serves as a rough guide to show the layout and architecture of the project.

 -   Java 11, so as to support reasonably old versions, from 1.8 onwards.
 -   Gradle: Kotlin DSL
 -   JUnit 5
--   Adventure, as a wrapper for minecraft-native components.
+-   Adventure, as a wrapper for Minecraft-native components.
--   Cloud for command dispatching, auto-competition and flag-parsing
+-   Cloud for command dispatching, auto-competition, and flag-parsing
 -   Configurate for configuration handling
 -   Ebean as a Java ORM